harsh-ps-2003/pikachu/README.md

 # Pikachu

-A Byzantine Fault Tolerant non-persistent in-memory Distributed Hash Table implementation.
+A single-dimensional asynchronous Byzantine Fault Tolerant non-persistent in-memory Distributed Hash Table implementation.

 ### System Design

 Its not crash fault tolerant.

+The core lookup logic is spread across multiple components:
+ChordNode: Maintains node state and core DHT operations
+ChordGrpcServer: Handles RPC requests for lookups
+ChordRoutingBehaviour: Manages routing table and successor/predecessor relationships
+ChordActor: Handles message passing and coordination

 PeerId is provided by libp2p and is used at the networking layer for peer discovery, connection establishment, and secure communication.
 When you run a node, libp2p generates a unique PeerId for that instance.
 NodeId is derived from the PeerId and is used for the overlay routing in the Chord DHT.
 The Chord protocol uses NodeIds to determine the position of each node within the ring and to decide which node is responsible for a particular key.
 Every node runs its own gRPC server which is bound to an address such as "http://127.0.0.1:{port}".
 This server is the entry point for application-level (DHT) requests.